poonamO7/e-book-site/README.md

 Look how easy it is to use:

     For Customers
-    # Go to link dummy and get access to this link
+    # Your site is ready to be published at https://poonamo7.github.io/e-book-site/.

 Features
 --------